ADLINK-IST/opensplice/docs/html/GettingStartedGuide/_sources/install-configure.txt

 |caution|
-  *Note:* The maximum user-creatable shared-memory segment is limited on certain machines, including Solaris, so it must either be adjusted or OpenSplice must be started as root.
+  *Note:* The maximum user-creatable shared-memory segment is limited on certain machines, including Solaris, so it must either be adjusted or Vortex OpenSplice must be started as root.

 A complete configuration file that enables durability as well as Real Time Native Networking is shown below.
 (The relevant lines are not enabled in